recast-hep/recast-atlas/README.md

 export REANA_ACCESS_TOKEN="<your RECAST access token>"
 ```

-Submit your RECAST workflow to the REANA cluster
+Submit the RECAST workflow to the REANA cluster

 ```
 reana_tag="reana-$(coolname 2)"